 The Bitmap Brothers were one of the more (in)famous British developers of the early 90s.
 Their games instantly recognizable by the in-your-face “cyberpunk” style punctuated by aggressive techno beats.
 Unfortunately, with that style being outdated by 1994, they never managed to escape the “cyberniche” they dug for themselves with titles like The Chaos Engine.
 Nevertheless, they soldiered on through the latter half of the nineties and oughts, never again replicating the level of popularity that Xenon and Speedball 2 brought them.

 Z, whose development started on Amiga but ended up being a PC exclusive, was supposed to be in direct competition with Real Time Strategy heavyweights like Warcraft 2 and Command & Conquer, but with a humouristic sci-fi vibe and a lightning fast gameplay, in line with what the Brothers were famous for.
 It sold okay, never managing to gather much of a following at the time, even though a sequel was released five years later, in 2001.
 So, was it a “hidden gem” or a mediocre attempt at reclaiming past glory?
 Let’s find out.

 Is it me using the game or is it using me?

-As an exception to the rule, I will start with my personal experience: I bought a used copy of Z not long after it came out, no way I had enough money to afford a new one.
+As an exception to the rule, I will start with my personal experience: I bought a used copy of Z not long after it came out, since I never had enough money to afford a new one.
 Adjusting the value for inflation, a PC boxed game back in 1997 costed as much as two newly released AAA pc games today.
 What a deal, huh?
 Hence, caveat emptor, as a kid who only had a small monthly allowance I always tried to cover all possible bases before buying.
 So, I read the reviews and played the demo, which only showed the first level.

 Since my favourite RTS at the time was Warcraft 2, mainly because of the little touches of humour, Z seemed to be right up my alley: not only it had funny cutscenes but played wildly different from Red Alert which, at the time, I openly hated, for some reason that I can’t remember.
 What I hadn’t forseen is that by playing the one level demo I had basically seen almost everything the game had to offer, the twenty or so levels that followed were just more of the same.

 Here’s a spoiler for you: despite everything I’m going to tell you, I don’t really regret blowing my monthly allowance on Z, even though I never even got beyond the sixth level.
 We’ll get back to this later.